MicrochipTech/RNWFxx_Python_OOB/readme.md

 ### [First Method: "Auto.cmd"](./tools/CertificateTool/readme.md)

-## Installing Certificates to the RNWFxx module
+## Installing Certificates to the RNWF02 module (Not Required for the RNWF11)

+**This step is not required for the RNWF11 module as it generates its own certificates internally.**

 We will use the previously installed **sentTo_tool** to flash both the device certificate and device key certificate to the RNWFxx.
 * Open a Windows Explorer window and locate the certificate folder from the previous step.
 It should be something like this:
 * From Windows Explorer "right-click" on your device "key" file eg: "RNWF02-Dev99.key"